Metropolitan Music Ministries

 A special ministry evolved, combining the magic of music and its near-universal appeal with the caring presence of persons willing to share the comforting, enabling, and uplifting aspects of their faith.

-Over these twenty-eight years, MMM has presented almost 11,000 programs or services.
-Around 450,000 people have attended these programs, offered in a variety of settings, including nursing homes, retirement and rehabilitation centers, hospitals, shelters, and prisons.
+Over these twenty-eight years, MMM has presented over 11,000 programs or services.
+More than 470,000 people have attended these programs, offered in a variety of settings, including nursing homes, retirement and rehabilitation centers, hospitals, shelters, and prisons.

 Fifty one scholarships have been awarded.